JoshuaO22/ArduinoTinkering/README.md

 # ArduinoTinkering
-My files that I use to experiment with an Arduino Mega 2560, breadboards, and other components
+My files that I use to experiment with an Arduino Mega 2560, breadboards, and other components.